lianjiecao/envi/README.md

 # ENVI Dataset
 This repo includes offline training data and online testing data used in our [ANCS 2018 paper](https://dl.acm.org/citation.cfm?id=3230725).
+This work was done as part of Lianjie Cao's internship at Hewlett Packard Labs while he was a student at Purdue University.

 ## Offline Data
 ```envi/data/offline/``` includes training datasets for IDS [Suricata](https://suricata-ids.org/) and caching proxy [Squid](http://www.squid-cache.org/), each of which contains data collected using 5 different types of homogeneous workload traffic.